jefc1111/manjaro-setup/README.md

 ### Miscellaneous
 Add `alias ll="ls -al"` to `.bashrc` (don't forget to `source` it!)
 In `.profile` change default browser to `brave`
-Disable screen locking (look for `xautolock` in i3 config and comment it out)

 ### i3wm config
 To start some apps I have this right at the bottom of the file;